 We believe farm-centered neighborhoods are the answer to many societal issues.
-When designed and supervised well, agrihoods can:
+Agrarian neighborhoods can:

-Easily adapt to climate and other emergencies-As essential workers during the two-year Pandemic, our agrihood farm continued to operate, feeding and flowering our neighbors without interruption.
-Having our customers so close to the farm made food distribution and access easy.
+Easily adapt to climate and other emergencies-During the two-year Pandemic, farmers were considered essential workers so our farm continued to operate, feeding and flowering our neighbors without interruption.
+Having customers living so close to the farm made food distribution and access easy.

 Increase food security - When the entire state of Texas froze for the first time during 2021 Winter Storm Uri, our residents had a better option than empty grocery store shelves.
 They could walk over to the farm to shop as well as glean from our fields.
 After the storm, the residents worked with the farm to install a fruit orchard.
 Our goal is to offer as many food options as possible.
 With the construction of a new farm stand building (coming soon), we will be able to provide 24-hour access to refrigerated items like meat, dairy, veg, flowers, fruit, packaged goods and more.

-Reduce loneliness - Our agrihood is designed with porches, pocket gardens, a Community Garden (coming soon), a farmhouse for events an.
-And the farm has worked with its neighbors to create monthly social gatherings — Homestead Club, First Thursday Socials, Weekly Yoga, Earth Day celebrations and more — so you can easily get to know your neighbors.
+Reduce loneliness - Our farm-centered community is designed with porches, pocket gardens, a Community Garden (60+ allotment plots coming soon), a farmhouse for events and a community chicken coop.
+Our farm partners with residents to create monthly social gatherings — Homestead Club, First Thursday Socials, Weekly Yoga, Earth Day celebrations and more — so neighbors can easily become friends.

-Create a new career path for farmers - Our farm is dedicated to raising a new crop of farmers and Agrihoods provide the perfect place for experienced farmers to mentor new ones.
-Agrihoods help farmers succeed because they don’t have to worry about housing or finding reliable markets.
-Best of all, agrihoods improve the quality of life for farm families, who are often forced to live far from good schools and cultural opportunities due to the cost of land.
+Create a new career path for farmers - More farmers are urgently needed and farm-centered communities are a perfect place to raise a new crop of well-trained professional farmers.
+A well-designed agrarian neighhood ensures that farmers are more likely to succeed because they have housing, reliable markets, and land dedicated to food production.
+Best of all, this kind of farm improves the quality of life for farm families, who are often forced to live far from good schools and cultural opportunities due to the cost of land.

-Preserves precious farmland - Austin is losing 16 acres of your farmland every day.
-Agrihoods are a way to ensure that top quality farmland remains protected and productive.
+Preserve precious farmland - Austin is losing 17 acres of your farmland every day.
+Innovative methods are needed to ensure that prime farmland remains protected and productive.
+And that means more people who want to farm can and you don’t have to depend on shipments from Mexico or China for your next meal.

 For nearly 20 years our customers have told us they wished they could live on our farm.
 Now they can!

-Here, neighbors walk to purchase their freshly harvested certified organic foods and flowers, learn to garden on our farm (and soon in a community garden), and are able to make easy healthy lifestyle like taking Yoga on the Farm or attending our monthly flower class.
+Here, neighbors can walk to purchase their freshly harvested certified organic foods and flowers, learn to garden on our farm and in pocket gardens (and soon in a community garden), and are able to make easy healthy lifestyle choices like taking Yoga on the Farm, attending farm socials, our monthly flower class, cooking classes and more.

 Meet Our Neighbors